Anesthesia equipment

-This website aims to help you understand, in a simplified way, the physics principles used in medical equipment.
-Please click on a topic below:
+This section aims to help you understand, in a simplified way, the physics principles used in medical equipment.
+Please click on the topics below:

 - Pulse oximeter